greenywd/esp8266_homekit_temp/README.md

 Small project to send data from a temperature sensor to a HomeKit server, running on a Raspberry Pi.
 This branch supports the DHT22 Temperature and Humidity Sensor.
 See the schematic below on to setup the hardware side of it (I used a 10kohm resistor).

 ## Installation
+Firstly, this sketch includes the Adafruit DHT Library.
+Make sure you have that installed before doing anything else.

 Verify and upload the sketch to your board and take note of the IP Address displayed in the Serial Monitor.
 Go to `http://enter_ip_address/temperature` and ensure that there's json looking like

 ```